moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ./run.sh
 ```

-The script will create an ephemeral container and let you know where the management portal is.
+The script will create an emphemeral container with the name of the folder you are in (irisdemodb) and let you know where the management portal is.
 If you need help, just run:

 ``` shell
 ./run.sh --help